Summary

 Odds ratios

-In this case, we’re calculating the odds ratio for whether living in a high traffic area predicts high levels of DieselPM.
+In this case, we’re calculating the odds ratio for whether a heatwave is associated with having a visit rate greater than 8.

 oddsratio(predictor, response)